-Aggressive behaviour is a common feature of several child and adolescent psychiatric disorders including attention-deficit/hyperactivity disorder (ADHD), conduct disorder (CD) and oppositional defiant disorder (ODD).
-Although environmental factors influence many of these cases, recent epigenetic work suggests that methylation of CpG sites in neurons could lead to these disease phenotypes.
-There is growing interest in profiling the genes expressed in a disease by determining methylated sites in DNA.
-Investigating the effect of CpG methylation using bioinformatics pipelines is the primary step to find a clear correlation between child and adolescent neurological disorder aetiology and epigenetic factors.
+Aggressive behaviour is a common feature of several child and adolescent psychiatric conditions including attention-deficit/hyperactivity disorder (ADHD), conduct disorder (CD) and oppositional defiant disorder (ODD).
+Several eenvironmental factors are thought to be risk factors for these conditions (SUCH AS?) and recent epigenetic work suggests that variability of DNA methylation levels in neurons could also be implicated.
+There is growing interest in profiling the epigenetic landscape of different psychiatric conditions.
+Investigating variation in DNAmethylation in different animal models of aggression using bioinformatics pipelines will help us understand the relationship between the moleular aetiology of such child and adolescent conditions and epigenetic factors.

-Epigenome-wide association studies (EWAS) is the investigation of quantifiable epigenetic marks in the genome to identify a relationship between epigenetic variation and a specific phenotype, such as aggression in disease.
-Epigenetics mechanisms, including chromatin structure remodeling, histone modifications and DNA methylation do not take part in the alteration of the DNA sequence.
-Rather, they regulate gene expression.
-Epigenetic marks are critical for gene silencing, leading to many disease phenotypes, and is additionally the cause of genomic imprinting and X chromosome inactivation.
+Epigenome-wide association studies (EWAS) iaim to identify a relationship between epigenetic variation and a specific phenotype, such as aggression.
+Epigenetics mechanisms, such as histone and DNA modifications have important roles in regulating gene expression and are independent from DNA sequence.
+Epigenetic marks regulate processes such as gene silencing, genomic imprinting and X chromosome inactivation.
+Disregulation of epigenetic marks has been linked to several disorders.

 The focus of this neuroepigenetic study: epigenetic regulation by DNA methylation.